CityOfNewYork/patterns-cli/docs/installation.md

     $path-to-images: 'images/';
     $path-to-svg: 'svg/';

-This is recommended for [Webpack](https://webpack.js.org/) projects using the [css-loader](https://webpack.js.org/loaders/css-loader) because Webpack will try to import the asset into your distributed stylesheet.
+This is recommended for [Webpack](https://webpack.js.org/) projects using the [css-loader](https://webpack.js.org/loaders/css-loader) (React Scripts (Create React App) use this loader) because Webpack will try to import the asset into your distributed stylesheet.
 If you don't want to change the `$cdn` variable it is recommended for to disable the [url / image-set functions handling with a boolean](https://webpack.js.org/loaders/css-loader/#boolean).

 #### Resolving Paths to Patterns